NetScaler Gateway plug-in Upgrade Control

 The plug-in always gets upgraded whenever the end user’s plug-in version doesn’t match with the plug-in shipped with NetScaler.
 This is the default behavior.
 Choose this option if you don’t want multiple plug-in versions running in your enterprise.

-Installed Plug-in is incompatible with current NetScaler version.
+Installed Plug-in is incompatible with the current NetScaler version.

-Installed Plug-in needs to be updated for necessary security fix.
+Installed Plug-in must be updated for the necessary security fix.

 The plug-in does not get upgraded.